(Note: The Netlfix film Paddleton deals with terminal illness and euthanasia.)

 Much like Blue Jay, Paddleton also has the same level of relatability and warmth.
 But this time with more ponderous themes and subject matter.

 Like Paulson in Blue Jay, Duplass’s chemistry with Ray Romano in Paddleton is endearing and heartfelt.
-Scenes of platonic hangouts feel genuine, scenes of shattering news and challenges feel heartbreaking.
+Scenes of platonic hangouts feel genuine, and scenes of shattering news and challenges feel heartbreaking.
 And it’s these two’s performances, especially from Romano, that make this film an emotional rollercoaster.

 Everything feels grounded in its sense of quirky and heartbreaking realism, from the affectionately named game the protagonists call Paddleton to confessions of illness and regrets.